sayari-analytics/trellis/packages/quadtree/README.md

 # Quadtree

-A pointerless circle region quadtree for efficient force-directed graph simulations, including collision detection and Barnes-Hut N-body comparisons.
+A linear circle region quadtree for efficient force-directed graph simulations, including collision detection and Barnes-Hut N-body comparisons.
 The Quadtree indexes quads in Typed Arrays, leading to better data locality and increased cache hits.
 This implementation is heavily inspired by [this StackOverflow answer by Dragon Energy](https://stackoverflow.com/a/48330314/2287885).

 ## Usage
+TODO

+## Performance
 TODO

 ## Element